EiT-VR-2017-Gruppe-2/EV3-code/README.md

 #### Building the Robot

-The robot design built for the project is based on the [GRIPP3R-robot](https://www.lego.com/nb-no/mindstorms/build-a-robot/gripp3r) from LEGO MINDSTORMS.
+The robot for the project is based on the [GRIPP3R-robot](https://www.lego.com/nb-no/mindstorms/build-a-robot/gripp3r) from LEGO MINDSTORMS.
 Download the manual and follow the instructions from page 1 to 57.

 #### Setting up the EV3